 The BOATHOUSE even holds a spot as one of the Best Disney World Restaurants.
 Given that Walt Disney World is home to over 75 table service restaurants, that is no easy feat.

 Morimoto Asia is by far the prettiest restaurant in Disney Springs with its grand dining room and stunning Forbidden Lounge, it also just happens to also serve up delicious and unique Asian food.
 Morimoto Asia, owned by Iron Chef Morimoto, is always a crowd favorite serving up scrumptious Pan-Asian cuisine.
-Morimoto Asia is the only restaurant in Disney Springs serving up sushi, and amazing sushi at that, so this is the ideal spot to take sushi lovers.
+Morimoto Asia is one of the only two restaurants in Disney Springs serving up sushi, and amazing sushi at that, so this is the ideal spot to take sushi lovers.

 If raw fish is not on your agenda, Morimoto Asia also offers a variety of dishes from all over Asian, including Japanese, Chinese, and Korean food.